 We all smile seeing a young angler’s face, landing their first fish through the ice, proud parents or grandparents capturing another perfect Michigan memory.

 Whether you’re new to ice fishing or are an experienced winter angler, the Michigan Department of Natural Resources invites you out for one of two annual FREE FISHING WEEKENDS…coming up February 15-16, 2020.
 For this weekend (as well as June 13-14, 2020), all fishing license fees are waived for both residents and out-of-state visitors on both inland lakes and Great Lakes waters, for all species of fish (all fishing regulations still apply).
 Additionally, a Recreation Passport will NOT be required for entry into state parks and recreation areas during Free Fishing Weekend.

 For additional Pure Michigan ice fishing, visit the DNR website.

 Chas.
-Thompson, a member of MiIceGuys.com and USA Ice Team spends his time away from his role as Beer Engineer for Schmohz Brewery ice fishing all over the world.
-You will see him at Michigan Brewers Guild Winter Beer Fest in Grand Rapids, often wearing his ice suit, enjoying the Michigan winter.
+Thompson, a member of MiIceGuys.com and USA Ice Team spends his winter time ice fishing all over the world.